MicrosoftDocs/Devices-docs/surface-hub/install-wallpaper-surface-hub.md

   ```

 3. Insert the USB drive into the Surface Hub.
-4. Connect an external keyboard and press the **Windows** key five times to open Windows login screen and sign in with your admin credentials.
+4. Connect an external keyboard and press the **Windows** key five times to open the Windows login screen and sign in with your admin credentials.
 6. Save the wallpaper image file, **oembackgroundimage.png**, and **SkypeSettings.xml** in the following folder:

 - **C:\Users\Skype\AppData\Local\Packages\Microsoft.SkypeRoomSystem_8wekyb3d8bbwe\LocalState**